This is the first sermon I wrote, which I preached at the Toronto Chinese Mennonite Church on March 3, 2019.

 Recently I’ve been spending a lot of time thinking about the phrase, “you already know everything you need to know about religion.”
 While this phrase may sound counter-intuitive given that we meet at church every week to learn from the bible, my interpretation of this phrase is that the goal of spiritual practice is not necessary to discover new and innovative ideas that no one’s ever thought of.
 Rather, faith is the practice is of remembering, of gently bringing us back, over and over, to the truths that are constantly enduring, the answers that have always been there, when we remember to look.

 God is the summation of infinity.
 The source of all light and matter in the universe.
-The picture of God as our father, resembling a wisened old man, is a useful personification, helping us engage with concepts far beyond our limited human comprehension.
+And the picture of God as our father, resembling a wisened old man, is a useful personification, helping us engage with concepts far beyond our limited human comprehension.
 We have a mental image that we draw upon when we think of God, and this image may have certain similarities or differences between different people.
 The personification that we create allows us to relate to God in terms that are familiar and comforting to us.
 And to be eternally present in our lives as a source of familiarity and comfort is one of the forms of love that God provides us.

 But we must be careful that we do not limit our perception of God by how we personify him.
 Genesis 1:27 states that God created human kind in his image.
 This is one of the first challenges the Bible presents to us.
 We are called to know the Holy Spirit as vast beyond what any single form could express, and to see it manifested in every person we encounter in our lives.
 However strange or difficult or unfamiliar, we are asked to see the person in front of us as a person who has been created in God’s image, and is one manifestation of his infinitely creative wisdom, equal to us in his eyes.